elamalara/elamalara.github.io/content/manual/Vancouver Beach.md

 title = "Vancouver Beach"
 weight = 0
-description = "Those artworks were selected to illustrate articles in magazine printed in DEL Art printshop." availability = "In private collection"
+description = "Those artworks were selected to illustrate articles in magazine printed in DEL Art printshop." sold = "In private collection"

 +++